MSSQL to Snowflake Integration for a Retail Giants: Accelerating Real-Time Analytics and Driving Growth

 Our Solution

-The new design allows for the reuse of the generic Python script for future imports.
+The new design allows the reuse of the generic Python script for future data imports.

 The need to create a new SSIS package or SQL Server Agent job for each table import is eliminated.